vlang/v/doc/docs.md

 file with `#!/usr/bin/env -S v -raw-vsh-tmp-prefix tmp` where `tmp` is the prefix for the built executable.
-This will run in crun mode so it will only rebuild if changes to the script were made and keep the binary as `tmp.<scriptfilename>`. **Caution**: if this filename already exists the file will be overriden.
+This will run in crun mode so it will only rebuild if changes to the script were made and keep the binary as `tmp.<scriptfilename>`. **Caution**: if this filename already exists the file will be overridden.
 If you want to rebuild each time and not keep this binary instead use `#!/usr/bin/env -S v -raw-vsh-tmp-prefix tmp run`.

 # Appendices